Himanshu4313/LMS_Client/README.md

 ```

-4. Add the Tailwind directives to your CSS
+4. Add the Tailwind directives to your CSS in index css

 ```
         @tailwind base;